jonathanericksen/Party_Tweets/README.md

 The project included the following highlights:

-- Natural Language Processing with NLTK
+- Word Vectorization using Word2Vec
 - Sentiment analysis with TextBlob
 - Tweet classification with LSTM and GRU ANNs